valnicky/CommunicationBank/README.md

-# ComunicationBank
+# CommunicationBank
-Trying to make from scratch the site of comunication of CaixaBank
+Trying to make from scratch the site of communication of CaixaBank